python-poetry/poetry/docs/docs/pyproject.md

 Here, we will have the `poetry` script installed which will execute `console.run` in the `poetry` package.

+!!!note

-When developing, run `poetry install` after editing the `scripts` section, to install the scripts in the virtualenv.
+    When a script is added or updated, run `poetry install` to make them available in the project's virtualenv.

 ## `extras`